While there are no valid scientific studies on how to make your vagina taste good, it certainly doesn’t stop people from speculating.

 That said, there are a few basic things to keep in mind to ensure your vagina is smelling & tasting as normal as it can be.

 Overall Tips for Making Your Pussy Taste Better

-- Wear breathable underwear (such as cotton)
+- Wear breathable underwear (cotton is best)

 - Use laundry soap that doesn’t contain dyes or fragrances

-- Shower daily – use a gentle washcloth or your fingers to scrub away dirt and grime down there (simply use water or an unscented soap))
+- Shower daily – use a gentle washcloth or your fingers to scrub away dirt and grime down there (simply use water or an unscented soap)

 - Eat a healthy, balanced diet